 Gardenia can take cats to unconscious if the toxins spread in high amounts in the body.
 So, this can cause severe incidents to cats if not considered.

-You can confirm the poisoning symptoms as soon as possible and the following process will guide you in this.
+You can confirm the poisoning symptoms as soon as possible; the following process will guide you.

 1. DIY Diagnosis

 - Examine the inside and around your cat’s mouth for plant debris and green leaves.

 - Check if your cat is gasping in pain.

 - It would be helpful to notice the vomit.